Comparing your marriage – are there any benefits?

-We completely miss the fact that bliss finds us when we focus on our spouse’s strength (what is right with them, how God wired them).
+We completely miss the fact that bliss finds us when we focus on our spouse’s strength (what is right with them, how God wired them), not what is wrong.

-But when we try go fishing for “what is wrong with you” (and well-intended) ideas, we wither.
+But when we go fishing for “what is wrong with you” (and well-intended) ideas, we wither.

 How do you know what is right with you to begin with?